bobdaduck/Music_chat_spotlight_automation/README.md

 # Music_chat_spotlight_automation
 Simple selenium program in Java to tell everyone in the twitter music chat who's up next.
 Reads CSV, writes .txt, then posts to twitter.
 I output this as an executable .jar and run it with window's built in task scheduler to consistently let us know who should be sharing a song each day.
+Normally you wouldn't use Java for this sort of thing but I was trying to learn Java at the time so I made it work.

 I used https://github.com/rodrigo-rac2/Hello-World-Selenium as a base, and took several shortcuts by hardcoding paths and URLs, because this program only needs to do one thing.
 However, I plan on updating it to be generalizable eventually.